naiyerasif/site/content/blog/2018/2018-08-15-code-coverage-with-jacoco.md

 JaCoCo provides a good amount of flexibility when it comes to configuration.

-When `mvn jacoco:report` task fires up, it generates reports in HTML, CSV and XML formats in a directory `target/site/jacoco`.
+When the `mvn jacoco:report` task fires up, it generates reports in HTML, CSV and XML formats in a directory `target/site/jacoco`.
 You can use those files to integrate with a static analysis tool (like SonarQube) or publish the HTML report for other people to view.

 ![JaCoCo coverage report](./images/2018-08-15-code-coverage-with-jacoco-03.png)

-> **Note** that the appearance of report may vary depending on your browser preferences.
+> **Note** that the appearance of the report may vary depending on your browser preferences.

-You've already seen how you can configure the title of the report using `title`.
+You've already seen how you can configure the title of the report using the `title` key.
 For a comprehensive list of options, check out [jacoco:report documentation](https://www.eclemma.org/jacoco/trunk/doc/report-mojo.html).

 ### Coverage counters

 You can also configure custom rules for coverage compliance.
-For example, the build will fail if the following rules are not satisfied by coverage.
+For example, the build will fail if the following rules are not compliant by the coverage.

 ```xml
 <build>